 I am a medical sociologist on a mission to improve population health, reduce inequalities, and connect people with the knowledge and tools to advocate for evidence-based public policy and health systems change.
-To date, I have published more than 140 journal articles, book chapters, and reports on the social determinants of health, health policy, and health services research.
+To date, I have published more than 140 journal articles, book chapters, and reports on the social determinants of health, health inequality, health policy, and health services research.

 Please contact me if you are a interested in collaboration, consultation, or mentoring.